estromlund/estromlund.github.com/blog/_posts/2015-05-06-uikonfers-guide-to-berlin.md

 Berlin, and Germany in general, is full of history spanning many different eras.
 It has been rebuilt numerous times, and just united as one city in 1989.
 In fact, Berlin is still blossoming and is benefiting from the strong German economy -- look around and you will see construction everywhere.

-Though it shouldn't need to be said, Germans are generally not fans of discussing their history, and experience a "collective guilt" for the things their not-so-distant relatives were a part of.
+Germans love discussing history, but are generally not fans of discussing parts of their own history due to the "collective guilt" for the things their not-so-distant relatives were a part of.
 Don't make jokes about it, just let it be.

 ### See the city

 I highly recommend taking a walking tour to see the highlights of the city.
 My favorite is the [free Sandemans New Europe Walking Tour](http://www.newberlintours.com/daily-tours/free-tour.html).
 It meets several time a day (currently 10am, 11am, 2pm, and 4pm) at the Starbucks (Americans Assemmmble!!!!) near the Brandenburg Gate.
 It lasts about 3 hours and the guides are phenomenal.
 The tour itself costs nothing, though you are encouraged to pay the guide at the end however much you feel the tour was worth.

-If you don't want to do an organized walking tour, then I suggest starting at Alexanderplatz, walking down Unter den Linden to the Brandenburg Gate and Reichstag, and then wandering through the Tiergarten.
+If you don't want to do an organized walking tour, then I suggest starting at Alexanderplatz and walking down Unter den Linden to the Brandenburg Gate and Reichstag.
+From there, walk down through the Tiergarten, past the Siegessäule and towards the zoo.
+There is a great beer garden right there ([Cafe am neuen See](http://www.cafeamneuensee.de)), and you can find public transportation to almost anywhere from the Zoologischer Garten train station right there.

 #### Other Sights